Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

 ### Receive events from a single partition

-In v3, events were received by creating a `PartitionReceiver` and invoking `receive(int)` multiple times to receive events up to a certain number.
+In v3, events were received by creating a `PartitionReceiver` and setting the `PartitionReceiveHandler` in `setReceiveHandler()`.

-In v5, [project Reactor][project-reactor] is used, so events can be streamed as they come in without having to use a batched receive approach.
+In v5, [project Reactor][project-reactor] is used, so events can be streamed as they come in.
+Project Reactor offers many reactive transformations that can be applied to the stream of events.

 This code which receives from a partition in v3: